ExpressionDetection/model1/README.md

 # Model1 - Micro Expression Nets

+## Docker setup instructions

+* Follow the steps inside the [compose](https://github.com/ExpressionDetection/compose) repository

-## Setup instructions
+## Manual setup instructions

 * Install [poetry](https://python-poetry.org/docs/)

 * Run `poetry install` to install dependencies

-* Test the model with a single image by running: `cd exampleScripts && python exampleUsage.py ./images/face.jpeg ../models/OuluCASIA/`
+* Test the model with a single image by running: `cd exampleScripts && python3 exampleUsage.py ./images/face.jpg ../models/OuluCASIA/`
-    * You can also test the model with a real-time video feed by running: `cd exampleScripts && python realtimeVideo.py ../models/CK/`
+    * You can also test the model with a real-time video feed by running: `cd exampleScripts && python3 realtimeVideo.py ../models/CK/`

 * You can serve this model by running: `python server.py`
     * This is will generate a gRPC service, more details at the `grcpPkg` folder